 The University Shared Resources (USR) program assists cores in maintaining optimal scientific and financial operations to benefit the OHSU investigators and research.
 A subset of cores on campus that meet the specific USR criteria and offer services to a wide variety of campus investigators may apply for membership in the USR.
 Membership offers various benefits to the core, including financial assistance.
 New USR core applications are evaluated by a variety of OHSU stakeholders, including members of the Research Oversight Committee.
 For more information, email the USR Program Director, Andy Chitty

-PROGRAM MANAGER, UNIVERSITY SHARED RESOURCES
+PROGRAM DIRECTOR, UNIVERSITY SHARED RESOURCES

 The Program Director leads the strategic oversight and long-range planning of the USR, is the central contact for shared resources at OHSU, and serves as a strategic liaison for scientific and financial operations between research cores and Central Financial Services.
 The Program Director acts as an advocate for cores within the university and the community and will guide decisions regarding current research cores and establishment of new core services.
 The Program Director works in close collaboration with the Senior Vice President of Research, the Research Oversight Committee and the Core Directors on decisions regarding maintenance, establishment, and support of University Shared Resources.